timsetsfire/timsetsfire.github.io/_posts/2018-07-23-many-hot-encoder.markdown

 Notice that the constructor for the `SparseVector` takes `length`, `indices` - indices of non-zero values, and finally `values` of the non-zero elements.

 The movies will be stored in a `scala.collection.mutable.Map` with movie name as the key and an integer as the value.
 This integer will serve as an index in the SparseVector, so that if this integer appears in the `indices` field, then the user has seen the movie.
-The general idea, we'll initialize a counter to 0, and as well iterate over each record, if the movie is in the `Map`, then nothing, otherwise, we add the movie to the map as a key, and add the value of the counter as the value, then the counter is inremented by 1.
+The general idea, we'll initialize a counter to 0, and as well iterate over each record, if the movie is in the `Map`, then nothing, otherwise, we add the movie to the map as a key, and add the value of the counter as the value, then the counter is incremented by 1.

 We'll use `java.util.concurrent.atomic.AtomicInteger` as the counter.